 They may even be juggling paid work with their unpaid caring responsibilities at home.

-A website called Carers Direct has been set upto support carers as part of the NHS Choices website.
-This site contains a support information including links to local support services.
+A website called Carers Direct is available to support carers as part of the NHS Choices website.
+This site contains support information including links to local support services.